AI Agent Observability (Monitoring, Logging, Tracing)

 So, you're buildin' ai agents?
 That's cool.
 But what tools should you use?

-These tools help different teams monitor, trace, and debug ai agents.
+These tools help different teams monitor, trace, and debug ai agents, making the development process smoother.

-Next up, let's talk about something important: user interactions.
+Next up, let's talk about implementing effective observability.

 Implementing Effective AI Agent Observability: Best Practices